dineyw23/dineyw23.github.io/_posts/2016-02-24-welcome-to-jekyll.markdown

 ---
 layout: post
-title:
+title: Call me like this ...
-permalink: /pronounciation
+permalink: /pronunciation
 ---

 #### Something interesting is coming up here.

 **For now**

-  My name is pretty difficult to pronounce.
-My first name like 'Dee-nay' -Indian origin. :)
+  -  I believe my first name is difficult to pronounce.
+Give it a try
+  > 'Dee-nay' -Indian origin.